FIRE-Phoebe/DRE/README.md

 # California Real Estate Licensee Analysis

 ## Overview of the analysis
-The Real Estate Licensee analysis uses statistics from Department of Real Estate in California to analyze the CA licensee and examinee for brokers and salespersons.
-Based on the DRE Licensee/Examinee statistics to explore the recent 5 years Real Estate Licensee trend.
+The Real Estate Licensee analysis uses the datasets from Department of Real Estate(DRE) in California to analyze the CA licensee and examinee for brokers and salespersons.
+Based on the DRE Licensee/Examinee statistics, we use a variety of visualization to explore the relationship of the recent 5 years Real Estate Licensee/Examinee.
+By analyzing these data, we provide recommandations to help the department to plan ahead for the next year and improve Real Estate licensing services.

 ## Results